-Turkey, or the Republic of Turkey as it is officially referred, embraces both Europe and Asia.
-It is large country with an ever growing population of over 77.8 million.
+Turkey embraces both Europe and Asia.
+It is large country with an ever growing population of over 82 million.
 Turkey is well over five times the size of England and bordered by eight other countries: Greece, Bulgaria, Georgia, Armenia, Azerbaijan, Iran, Iraq and Syria.
-Turkey is a non-eurozone recognised globally as a country of significant importance – its unique location, amidst many global trade routes, makes it a major regional power attracting large and small scale investment on a daily basis.
+A non-eurozone recognised globally as a country of significant importance – its unique location, amidst many global trade routes, makes it a major regional power attracting large and small scale investment on a daily basis.

 TOURISM IN TURKEY

-For many years Turkey performed well on international tourism polls and ranked sixth in the most popular global tourist destinations (UNWTO) in 2015.
-Istanbul’s popularity alone was celebrated in 2010 when it was crowned the European Capital of Culture with tourism figures growing considerably year on year up until the latter part of 2015.
+For many years Turkey performed well on international tourism polls and ranked high as one of the most popular global tourist destinations (UNWTO).
+Istanbul’s popularity alone was celebrated in 2010 when it was crowned the European Capital of Culture with tourism figures growing considerably year on year.

-Istanbul attracts a different type of tourist – the weekend breakers, business travellers and round the world holiday-makers all stopping off in the city throughout the year.
+Istanbul attracts a different type of tourist – the weekend breakers, business travellers and round the world holiday-makers all stopping off in this incredible city.
 Istanbul has always been one of the world’s most alluring and fascinating cities: its many attractions; historic sites; trading and excellent shopping malls and bazaars place it on most travellers’ bucket list of places to visit at least once in a lifetime.

 TRANSPORTATION IN TURKEY